 The State Records Office has produced a number of information sheets to assist clients in accessing the collection.

-For other queries regarding the finding aids and indexes used in the State Records Office please contact the staff at the Search Room Enquiry Desk.
+For other queries regarding our online catalogue, finding aids and indexes used in the State Records Office please contact the staff at the Search Room Enquiry Desk.